 Climate Change - A Reality Check

-Twenty years ago most of us were skeptical about climate change and even more so about it being caused by carbon dioxide in the air.
+Most of us were skeptical about climate change in the 1990s and even more so about it being caused by carbon dioxide in the air.
 How did we come to believe atmospheric carbon dioxide is causing climate change?
-A few climate scientists had been advocating that for decades but were largely ignored until the data from the Greenland and Antarctic ice cores was published in the early 1990s.
+A few climate scientists had been advocating it for decades but were largely ignored until the data from the Greenland and Antarctic ice cores was published in the early 1990s.
 Many climate scientists jumped on board.
 Al Gore championed it with his 2006 book An Inconvenient Truth and speaking tour.
 The media covered it and politicians soon followed.

-Still, the climate didn’t seem to be changing in a big way, many people weren’t convinced.
-Now the climate really does appear to be changing so we’ve accepted that carbon dioxide is the cause.
-Twenty years ago, there was no on-line shopping and no social media.
+Now the climate really does appear to be changing and many have accepted the mantra that carbon dioxide is the cause.
+At the turn of the century there was no on-line shopping and no social media.
 That’s come a long way in a short time.
-Climate science has come a long way since the 1990s too.
-It’s time for a fresh look at climate change.
+Climate science has come a long way too.
+It’s time to take a fresh look at what climate scientists are saying now about climate change.

-11,500 years ago earth’s temperature shot upward after a final, frigid 1,200 year plunge to ice age temperatures.
-Carbon dioxide followed upward from 240 to 260 parts per million (ppm)
+11,500 years ago earth’s temperature shot upward 12 degrees Celsius (22 F) after the Younger Dryas, the final, frigid 1,200 year plunge to ice age temperatures during the 8,500 year transition from the last great ice age.
+Carbon dioxide followed temperature rising from 240 to 260 parts per million (ppm)

-6,000 years ago the temperature dropped to the range that we have today and again stayed that way for the next 4,000 years.
-Carbon dioxide rose to 280 ppm.
+6,000 years ago the temperature dropped to the range that we have today and stayed there for 4,000 years.
+Carbon dioxide slowly rose to 280 ppm.

 2,000 years ago the temperature began a slow decline to the start of the Little Ice Age 550 years ago.
 Carbon dioxide levels didn’t change.